ten3roberts/flax/guide/src/fundamentals/metadata.md

 This brings some interesting possibilities which are not possible in other ECS systems, mainly: components can have components.

-This allows the components to be queried just as they were normal entities.
-This allows reflection.
+This allows the components to be queried just as they were normal entities, which allows reflection.

 For example, a component can itself have a component which knows how to